SMZ-Education/SMZ-Education-Hub/README.md

 ## Current Projects

 - **Shiloh Academie, Gandigal-Est, Senegal**: Development and maintenance of a custom website to enhance local educational outreach and resource distribution.
+[Website]([https://shilohacademie.smzedu.com/home/])
 - **E.V.A École, Dakar, Senegal**: Exploring collaboration opportunities to set up a digital platform that meets the specific needs of the local school community.
+[Website]([https://evaschooldakar.smzedu.com/home/])
+- **St. K Michael's School, Accra, Ghana**: Designed and developed a modern website to showcase the school's mission, achievements, and educational resources, while improving accessibility and user experience.
+[Website]([https://st-k-michaels-school.smzedu.com/home/])
+- **Serrekunda Lower Basic School, Serrekunda, The Gambia**: Partnered to create a digital platform aimed at streamlining communication and providing better access to educational materials for students and parents.
+Website in Development

 ## How We Work